-The National Manual contains the agreed national processes, procedures and resources for the administrative support of Resident Medical Officers (RMOs) at the 20 District Health Boards (DHBs).
-The purpose of the manual is to provide an agreed nationally consistent approach between the parties to RMO administration and application of the Specialty Trainees of New Zealand and 20 District Health Boards MECA dated 10 December 2018 – 9 December 2020.
+The National Manual contains the agreed national processes, procedures and resources for the administrative support of Resident Medical Officers (RMOs) across all districts under Te Whatu Ora.
+The purpose of the manual is to provide an agreed nationally consistent approach between the parties to RMO administration and application of the Specialty Trainees of New Zealand and Te Whatu Ora Collective Agreement.

-- A comparison to the corresponding clause in the NZRDA MECA
+A comparison to the corresponding clause in the NZRDA Collective Agreement

-As part of the STONZ MECA settlement a SToNZ National Engagement Forum (SNEF) was formed which consists of both DHB and SToNZ representatives.
+As part of the STONZ Collective Agreement settlement a STONZ National Engagement Forum (SNEF) was formed which consists of both Te Whatu Ora and STONZ representatives.
 At the initial meeting of the SNEF in April 2019 a national work plan was agreed.
 One of the items on the national work plan, endorsed by the Chief Executives, was a commitment to develop jointly a national process manual.
-A working group was formed as part of the project to develop the manual which included RMO Unit representatives, SToNZ representatives and ER Advocates.
+A working group was formed as part of the project to develop the manual which included RMO Unit representatives, STONZ representatives and ER Advocates.

-- Work with consistent interpretation of the SToNZ MECA
+Work with consistent interpretation of the STONZ collective agreement

 Note: There are still some areas where national consistency was not able to be achieved.
-This is because DHB Policy will ultimately apply in some scenarios.
+This is because District Policy will still apply in some scenarios.
 Where this is the case, it is clearly highlighted in the Manual.
-We know this is still going to cause some frustrations so our aim is to now undertake a second tranche of work to identify where DHB Policy may differ to what we believe should be the national guideline.
+With the recent change to Te Whatu Ora, we now have an easier pathway to push for overall national consistency.

 You can find a link to the National Manual HERE